valkey-io/valkey-doc/commands/xadd.md

     1526919030474-55

 Both quantities are 64-bit numbers.
-When an ID is auto-generated, the first part is the Unix time in milliseconds of the Redis instance generating the ID.
+When an ID is auto-generated, the first part is the Unix time in milliseconds of the Valkey instance generating the ID.
 The second part is just a sequence number and is used in order to distinguish IDs generated in the same millisecond.